 Mamma Mia Figaro!
 We've been anticipating a movie about the life of Queen frontman Freddie Mercury for the last seven years -- when it looked like Borat himself, Sacha Baron Cohen, might play the flamboyant singer.
 And at long last, we got images from the film "Bohemian Rhapsody" signaling it would finally come to pass.
-Now director Bryan Singer has been fired from the film, but there's still hope it will be released by December 2018.
-Here's a brief history of the long road the film has taken to (hopefully) get made.
+To add to the turmoil, Bryan Singer was even fired from the film.
+But the film finally opens on Nov.
+2. Here's a brief history of the long road the film has taken to get made.

 Sacha Baron Cohen, a spitting image of Mercury, is locked in to play Freddie Mercury in the untitled film written by “Frost/Nixon” scribe Peter Morgan, with Graham King, Tim Headington, Robert De Niro and Jane Rosenthal all attached to produce.
 Supposedly the film would not focus on Mercury’s battle with AIDS and would culminate in Queen’s 1985 appearance at Live Aid, six years before he died.
 The producers had also secured the rights to many of Queen’s hits, including “Bohemian Rhapsody,” “We Will Rock You,” “We Are the Champions” and “Another One Bites the Dust.”

 Photo by David Buchan/Getty Images For TheWrap

 Stephen Frears is reported as the frontrunner for the directing job on the still untitled biopic, but other directors names are still in the mix.
 Frears would later address his brief involvement on the film, telling The Wrap that he had met with Baron Cohen and expected to hear more, but then read that Baron Cohen had a falling out with Queen’s Brian May.